Esther Blaikie MacKinnon

 Esther Blaikie MacKinnon (1885–1934) was a Scottish artist who was known for her paintings and engravings.
 MacKinnon worked with a variety of media including paint, dry point, etchings, and black and white drawings.
-Notable were her portraits of Cecil and Evelyn Sharp, which currently are part of The National Portrait Gallery's primary collection.
-Her work was exhibited at the Royal Scottish Academy, the Royal Glasgow Institute, the Royal Academy, and the Society of Women Artists within her lifetime.

-Life
+Biography

 The second child of Lachlan MacKinnon (1855–1948) and Theodora Thompson (1859–1939), Esther MacKinnon was born and educated in Aberdeen.
+Her older sister Doris Mackinnon was a zoologist; her younger sister Lilias Mackinnon was a pianist.
 MacKinnon primarily worked out of her studio in Hampstead, London, and during her lifetime her engravings and paintings were exhibited widely.
 She died unmarried at the age of 49.
+Her portraits of Cecil and Evelyn Sharp, are part of The National Portrait Gallery's primary collection.
+Her work was exhibited at the Royal Scottish Academy, the Royal Glasgow Institute, the Royal Academy and the Society of Women Artists within her lifetime.